blueperf/acmeair-monolithic-java/Documentation/Build_Instructions.md

 4. In the *Project root directory* folder textbox, Paste in the repository directory.
 5. Click *Next* twice
 6. Seven projects should be listed in the *Gradle project structure* click *Finish*
-7. This will create 5 projects in Eclipse: acmeair, acmeair-as, acmeair-cs, acmeair-fbs, acmeair-services, acmeair-services-mongo, acmeair-webapp
+7. This will create 7 projects in Eclipse: acmeair, acmeair-as, acmeair-bs, acmeair-cs, acmeair-fs, acmeair-mainapp, acmeair-services, acmeair-services-mongo, acmeair-webapp
 8. Go to the *Gradle Tasks* view in Eclipse and navigate to the *acmeair* project
 9. Double click on the *eclipse* task to generate all the Eclipse files
 10. In the *Enterprise Explorer* view in Eclipse right click on the seven projects mentioned in step 7 and click refresh